insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Each state has different car insurance requirements.
-In Georgia, drivers are required to carry minimum liability coverage of $25,000 for bodily injury protection per person, $50,000 of bodily injury coverage per accident, and $25,000 for property damage accident.
+Car insurance requirements differ by state.
+In Georgia, drivers are required to carry at least the minimum liability coverage: $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $25,000 for property damage per accident.

 Key Takeaways

-• Auto-Owners offers the lowest car insurance rate in Georgia, at $1,529 per year, which is about 22% cheaper than the state average.
+• Auto-Owners offers the lowest car insurance rates in Georgia, at $1,529 per year, which is about 22% the state average.

-• Auto-Owners has the cheapest rates for drivers with a history of at-fault accidents, with an average annual cost of $2,201.
+• Auto-Owners has the lowest car insurance rates for drivers with a history of at-fault accidents, with an average annual cost of $2,201.

-• The ZIP code 31606 has the most affordable car insurance rates in Georgia, at an average annual cost of $1,484.
+• The ZIP code 31606 has the low-cost car insurance rates in Georgia, at an average annual rate of $1,484.

 CompanyAverage annual rates